CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 trying to do something nasty and is abusing your domain.
 This can be prevented with SPF records.

 An SPF record is a setting in DNS.
-If you have a domain name, you can not only use DNS to store the IP address of your website, but also to advertise a list of IP addresses from which you send out email.
+If you have a domain name, you can use DNS not only to store the IP address of your website, but also to advertise a list of IP addresses from which you send out email.
 When a receiver gets an email message from a server or computer who claims to represent you, it can check this DNS record.
-If the IP address of this server or computer is indeed in this list, it knows for sure that the mail came from a valid source.
-When the IP is on the other hand not listed in the SPF record, it handles the mail with much more care, or even rejects the message.
+If the IP address of this server or computer is indeed in the list, it knows for sure that the mail came from a valid source.
+On the other hand, when the IP is not listed in the SPF record, it handles the mail with much more care, or even rejects the message.

-With SPF records in your DNS you prevent that random computers on the internet can claim to send out mail from your domain.
-Besides that, with a valid SPF record you look more professional and that might also have a positive influence on the placement of your message in the users' inbox.
+With SPF records in your DNS you prevent random computers on the internet from claiming to send out mail from your domain.
+Besides that, a valid SPF record makes you look more professional, which could also have a positive influence on the placement of your message in the users' inbox.

 ## The sender domain recommendations

 If you use SMTPeter's dashboard to set up a [sender domain](sender-domains), we take care of hosting your SPF records.
-This means that you do not have to set up SPF records yourself, but that we do that for you.
-In your DNS you just have to add a very simple SPF record that refers (using an "include" mechanism) to the SPF record that we created for you.
+This means you do not have to set up SPF records yourself, but we do that for you.
+All you have to do is add a very simple SPF record to your DNS that refers (using an "include" mechanism) to the SPF record that we created for you.
 The exact record that you should copy can be found on the dashboard.